NicholasDundas/truthtable-c-refactor/README.md

 # Specifications
 Prints out a binary truth table of a circuit read in via a file.

-## Standard Circuit Declaraction
+## Standard Circuit Declaration

 INPUT must be the first word followed by n which determines the number of input variables.
 Following that is the declaration of the names of each input variable.

 Example:
 `INPUT 3 a b c`

 OUTPUT is declared in the same fashion and must follow after the last input variable was read.

-After that a number of gates and variables may be declared seperated by whitespace following the format.
+After that, a number of gates and variables may be declared separated by whitespace following the format.
 GATE parameters

-Where gate is a valid gate and parameters is a matching set of valid variables.
+Where GATE is a valid gate and parameters is a matching set of valid variable declarations.
 Example Program which computes z = ab + ac.
 ```
 INPUT 3 a b c